John Devereux of Bodenham and Decies: Career

-As reward for his faithful service John Devereux was knighted about 1218, and granted approximately 4800 acres of land.
-The lands were enfeoffed for 2 knights’ fees to the earl of Pembroke through his loyal retainer, Thomas fitzAnthony.
+As reward for his faithful service, John Devereux was knighted about 1218, and granted approximately 4800 acres of land.
+The lands were enfeoffed for 2 knights' fees to Marshal through his loyal retainer, Thomas fitzAnthony.
 Devereux received lands in the Decies (Kilkenny, Ireland) along the river Nore encompassing Donoughmore.
 These included the ancient parish of Achteyr (alias Aharney), and was part of the barony of Fertagh.
 The grant ran from Lazhargalvan up to Mezhan, and as the water of Avenmore runs to Dufglas, and along the water of Dufglas to the nearest ford of Leichemaelergin; and as those said lands extend in Slefto to Sleftrun, that is to say Anach and Seunach, Killorzhie, Adentein, Crumachtan, Sheskin, Balinoe, Razhinakennardy, Baliachan, Affane, Ballymalaly, Balimithyan, Balykennedy, Ballydonan, Cappagh, Ross, Caselan, Kilcounan, Moy, Thelghy, Tholach, Henan, and Kulman.
-Further grant also of Galles and Ballybrenning, Ardoe and Lislaan, Culbethach and the fourth part of Balymachethy on the east and south.
+Further grants included Galles, Ballybrenning, Ardoe and Lislaan, Culbethach and the fourth part of Balymachethy on the east and south.
 These lands were held for an annual rent of 31 marks (20 pounds) to the king, and were quit of the maintenance of archers therein.

 William Marshal died on 14 May 1219, and John Devereux joined the retinue of William fitzWilliam Marshal, 2nd earl of Pembroke.
-Following the 1st earl's death his retainer fitzAnthony's influence waned in Ireland in favor of the rising power of Hubert de Burgh and Richard de Burgh.
+Following William Marshal's death, his retainer fitzAnthony's influence waned in Ireland in favor of the rising power of Hubert de Burgh and Richard de Burgh.

-About 1223 John Devereux witnessed the charter of his brother, Stephen Devereux, who made extensive grants to Wormsley Priory (Old Church of Saint Leonard).
+About 1223, John Devereux witnessed the charter of his brother, Stephen Devereux, who made extensive grants to Wormsley Priory (Old Church of Saint Leonard).
 This deed also confirmed the grants of their father, Walter Devereux; made mention of their mother, the widow Cecilia; and was acknowledged by Gilbert de Lacy.